paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-03-01-middle_class_memories.md

 ***

 *This was my response to a short assignment given on the creative writing course I’m undertaking.
-I was asked to use a ‘clustering’ technique to recall a childhood memory.*
+I was asked to use a clustering technique to recall a childhood memory.*